Jeremy Maas: Maas Gallery

 He published several books, including a work on Victorian Painters in 1969; a biography of the art dealer Gambart, Prince of the Victorian Art World in 1975; and two books on individual paintings by William Powell Frith and William Holman Hunt: The Prince of Wales' Wedding in 1977, and Holman Hunt and the Light of the World in 1984.
-His collection of photographs and cartes-de-visites of artists inspired another book The Victorian Art World in Photographs published in 1984.
+His collection of photographs and cartes-de-visites of artists inspired another book The Victorian Art World in Photographs, also published in 1984.

 Maas died at his home, "Martins", in Amberley near Arundel in Sussex, of renal failure and arterial disease.
 He was buried at St Michael's Church in Amberley.

 An exhibition of fairy paintings at the Royal Academy in 1997 was dedicated to Maas.
 After his death, his elder son Rupert took over the Maas Gallery.